The PHAIR Family Circle

 Bill Creston had a career as an artist.

 Ola Creston and her husband George Brittenburg encourage Community-Supported Agriculture through their organic Taproot Farm.
 Meet them and buy their certified organic produce at Philadelphia area farmers’ markets!

-Sena Clara Creston is a visual artist and teaches at Washington State University, Tri Cities.
+Sena Clara Creston is a visual artist and teaches at Sonoma State University.

 When he was executive director of Big River Foundation, leading kayakers on the Rio Grande and Casa Blanca Lake through Big River Outfitters, he was quoted in The New York Times: Some Texans Say Border Fence Will Sever Routine by Ralph Blumenthal on 6/20/2007: